Ilagan: Food and beverage

 On March 14, 2024, the courtesy meeting and signing of the Memorandum of Understanding was held between the City Government of Ilagan and YCH Logistics Philippines, Inc. - IGLOO Supply Chain Philippines, Inc. for the construction of a 1-billion worth cold storage facility in Ilagan City.
 YCH-IGLOO is one of the best cold supply chain service provider in the Philippines and Asia Pacific Region.
 The joint venture between the two entities aims to provide the most cost efficient, quality and safe food handling supply chain solution in the city.
 It is expected to produce a domino effect in the different sectors at stake especially to manpower development, employment opportunities, expansion of agri-food processing, agro-industrial modernization and development, banking and finance, foreign direct investments, technology transfer, tourism, and compliance with the UNDP Sustainable Development Goals (SDG) - all in line with the vision of becoming a liveable city by 2030.
-On May 4, 2024, the groundbreaking ceremony and signing of the Framework Agreement between the City Government of Ilagan, Department of Agriculture Regional Office 02 and YCH Logistics Philippines, Inc. was held at barangay Marana 1st during the 338th Aggaw na Ilagan celebration.
+On May 4, 2024, the groundbreaking ceremony and signing of the Framework Agreement between the City Government of Ilagan, Department of Agriculture Regional Office 02 and YCH Logistics Philippines was held during the 338th Aggaw na Ilagan celebration.

-Mr. Moo’s Dairy Products Incorporated is a Metro Manila based dairy company that operates a dairy farm and manufacturing facility in Ilagan.
+Mr. Moo's Dairy Products Incorporated is a Metro Manila-based dairy company that operates a dairy farm and manufacturing facility in Ilagan.
 It is an authorized distributor of a wide range of dairy products.
 The company purchases raw milk from local farmers and cooperatives to manufacture and produce their dairy products.
-On February 1, 2024, the company opened its first Mr. Moo’s Milk Planet outlet in the city located along Maharlika Highway in barangay Baligatan.
-The second outlet in Isabela was formally inaugurated on April 6, 2024 in Cauayan City.
+On February 1, 2024, the company opened its first Mr. Moo's Milk Planet outlet in the city located along Maharlika Highway.
+The second outlet in Isabela was formally inaugurated on April 6, 2024, in Cauayan City.

 Furniture making

-One major industry in Ilagan is furniture making.
-Several furniture shops, located along the National Highway in barangays Alinguigan 2nd and Alinguigan 3rd, manufacture and sell furniture made of quality narra and gmelina wood.
-These barangays were dubbed as "Butaka City" of Ilagan, where the Guinness Book of Records' entry for the biggest lounge chair in the world, the Butaka, was manufactured.
+One major industry is furniture making.
+Several furniture shops manufacture and sell furniture made of quality narra and gmelina wood once dubbed as "Butaka City" of Ilagan, where the Guinness Book of Records' entry for the biggest lounge chair in the world, the Butaka, was manufactured.